Lessons Learned from Global Health Week 2019

 In planning Global Health Week, we represented global health discourses from our own fields and were motivated by the joys of transdisciplinary collaboration.
 Our team enjoyed working with the Office of Sustainability’s Greenware Program, through which we utilized reusable dishware for events which were catered.

-We hope to engage student groups and the St. Louis community more intentionally in the future, and are truly grateful for the support we received from the Global Health Center at the Institute for Public Health, Office of the Provost, Brown School, Business School, School of Medicine, School of Law, School of Engineering & Applied Science at Washington University in St. Louis.Tags: environment, global health, nutrition
+We hope to engage student groups and the St. Louis community more intentionally in the future, and are truly grateful for the support we received from the Global Health Center at the Institute for Public Health, Office of the Provost, Brown School, Business School, School of Medicine, School of Law, School of Engineering & Applied Science at Washington University in St. Louis.Tags: environment, global health, global health week, nutrition